 He’s one of my favourite actors and he’s the incredibly talented MARK RUFFALO.

-Catching the wonderful movie The Last Castle again on TV recently – if you haven’t seen it, see it! – I was reminded when watching the performance of MARK RUFFALO of a comment made in 2000 after his stellar, breakout film performance in Kenneth Lonergan’s You Can Count on Me, that he reminded you of ‘an early Marlon Brando’.
+Catching the wonderful movie The Last Castle again on TV recently, I was reminded when watching the performance of MARK RUFFALO of a comment made in 2000 after his stellar, breakout film performance in Kenneth Lonergan’s You Can Count on Me.
+The comment was that he reminded you of ‘an early Marlon Brando’.
 Now just over a decade later, RUFFALO has worked with some of the best film talents out there and played a brilliant variety of roles, since he really arrived on screen as Terry, Laura Linney’s wayward brother, in Lonergan’s feature and I thought it was time to champion this incredibly talented performer.

-We’ve seen RUFFALO do the dramatic: in Rod Lurie’s previously mentioned The Last Castle, Terry George’s Reservation Road, Austin Chick’s XX/XY, John Curran’s We Don’t Live Here Anymore, Isabel Coixet’s My Life Without Me, Steven Zaillian’s All The King’s Men and reuniting with Lonergan again in Margaret and Brian Goodman (from The Last Castle) in What Doesn’t Kill You.
+We’ve seen RUFFALO do the dramatic: in Rod Lurie’s previously mentioned The Last Castle opposite Robert Redford and James Gandolfini, Terry George’s Reservation Road, Austin Chick’s XX/XY, John Curran’s We Don’t Live Here Anymore, Isabel Coixet’s My Life Without Me, Steven Zaillian’s All The King’s Men and reuniting with Lonergan again in Margaret and Brian Goodman (from The Last Castle) in What Doesn’t Kill You.

 We’ve seen him do the comedy: in Rian Johnson’s The Brothers Bloom, Michel Gondry’s Eternal Sunshine of the Spotless Mind and as Paul the sperm donor dad Lisa Cholodenko’s spot on The Kids Are All Right; we’ve seen the romance: opposite Jennifer Garner in 13 Going on 30 and Reese Witherspoon in Just Like Heaven.